Syllabus for ITS-240

 After completing this course, you should be able to:

-The following uCertify course will serve as your virtual textbook for the course:
+The following TestOut course will serve as your virtual textbook for the course:

-uCertify provides interactive online courses that help students prepare for various certification exams.
-In completing your coursework, you will be using parts of the uCertify course as an interactive textbook with chapters and lessons, quizzes, exercises, performance-based labs, and more to aid in learning about topics in cybersecurity.
+TestOut provides interactive online courses that help you prepare for various certification exams.
+In completing your coursework, you will be using parts of the TestOut course as an interactive textbook with chapters, sections, practice questions, simulated labs, and more, to aid in learning about topics in cybersecurity.

-For your formal work in the course, you are required to participate in online discussion forums, complete quizzes and exercises, complete a final project, and take a proctored final exam.
+For your formal work in the course, you are required to participate in online discussion forums, complete written assignments, and complete a final project.
 See below for details.

 Consult the Course Calendar for due dates.